jackjliew/ai-openscale/wos-quality-overview.md

 Confusion matrix helps you to understand for which of your feedback data the monitored deployment response is correct and for which it is not.

 For more information, see [Confusion matrix](/docs/services/ai-openscale?topic=ai-openscale-it-conf-mtx).

+## Next steps

+- After {{site.data.keyword.aios_short}} detects problems with quality, such as accuracy threshold violations, you must build a new version of the model that fixes the problem.
+Using the manually labelled data in the feedback table, you must retrain the model along with the original training data.